fBloc/bloc-function-demo-py/README.md

 ## What you can learn from each demo function
-If you have not read [basic doc](https://github.com/fBloc/bloc-client-python#readme).
-Please read that first.
+> Please make sure you have already read [the basic doc](https://github.com/fBloc/bloc-client-python#readme) about bloc function before continue

 First of all, every bloc function implemented [FunctionInterface](https://github.com/fBloc/bloc-client-python/blob/main/bloc_client/function_interface.py#L10) And have unittest code.